 - Student Ticket Information: Full-time Troy University students receive admission to all campus sporting events upon payment of their annual student activity fee.
 Students are required to show a valid university ID at the proper gate or door prior to all home football, basketball, or baseball events in order to be admitted. - T-DAY: Spring Semester signals preparation for another football season.
 Spring practice culminates in the T-Day game.
 This is a football scrimmage which is open to everyone. - Troy Cheerleaders: To promote school spirit and to encourage support of the athletic program.
-Faculty Advisor, Tracy McCall, 334-670-3480. - University Activities Council: Weekly movies, concerts, and other special events are planned by this board.
-The office is located in the Trojan Center 110.
+Faculty Advisor: Amber Spradley, 334-670-3480. - University Activities Council: Weekly movies, concerts, and other special events are planned by this board.
+The office is located in the Trojan Center 215.
 For more information call ext.
-3207. - Welcome Week: Designed to celebrate the opening of fall semester, Welcome Week typically begins with Residence Life Move In activities.
+3409. - Welcome Week: Designed to celebrate the opening of fall semester, Welcome Week typically begins with Residence Life Move In activities.
 During Welcome Week, special entertainment and recreation, shopping shuttles, and a new student picnic provide students with a festive, friendly introduction to college life.
-Welcome Week activities are coordinated by the Office of Housing and Residence Life and University Activities Council.
+Welcome Week activities are coordinated by Student Involvement and Leadership, Office of Housing and Residence Life, University Activities Council, SGA and campus organizations.